lareza-farhan-wanaghi/gophercises/readme.md

 - Let's run the first program by running the main.go file in the invoice folder with exactly two arguments.
 The first argument is for the path of the input data file and the other one is for the path of the output file.
 (The following example used the data from the demoInvoice.csv file and put the result at demoInvoice.pdf)<br/><br/>
 ![pdf2](readme_images/pdf2.png)

 - Let's take a look at the resulting PDF of the first program on a browser.
-(Though the resulting PDF contained a lot of data (like a phone number, client name, etc.), for now, we are only able to alter the data that are in the item detail section)<br/><br/>
+(As a note, though the resulting PDF contained a lot of data (like a phone number, client name, etc.), for now, we are only able to alter the data that are in the item detail section)<br/><br/>
 ![pdf3](readme_images/pdf3.png)

 - Now, we can start running our second program to create a certificate.
 Run the main.go file in the cert directory with exactly two arguments.
 The first argument is for the name of the certificate holder, and the second one is for the output path.
 (Below, we defined the full name of this repository author, Lareza Farhan Wanaghi, as the certificate holder's name and specified demoCert.pdf as the output path)<br/><br/>